-- a) The combined total area of all buildings within Area 2 as shown on the Outline Development Plan contained in Appendix 3A-1 shall not exceed 10% of Area 2. - b) The total gross floor area of: - commercial activities located within Area 1; and - centralised services and facilities for visitor accommodation within Area 2 shall not exceed 4,000m.
+- a) The combined total gross floor area of all buildings within Area 2 as shown on the Outline Development Plan contained in Appendix 3A-1 shall not exceed 8,450m2. - b) The combined gross floor area of commercial activities located within Area 1 in combination with centralised services and facilities for visitor accommodation within Area 2 shall not exceed 4,000m2.

-- a) Within Area 1, external lighting shall be limited to: - sensor activated lighting around buildings; - lighting associated with existing signs; and - lighting associated with the driveway and car parking areas. - b) Around any car parking area or driveway, lighting shall be mounted on standards no higher than 1.5 metres.
+a) Within Areas 1 and 2, external lighting shall be limited to:

+- sensor activated lighting around buildings; - lighting associated with signs; and - lighting associated with any driveway, pathway and car parking areas. - b) Around any car parking area or driveway, lighting shall be mounted on standards no higher than 1.5 metres. - c) Around any pathway, lighting shall be at ground level or mounted at no higher than 0.5 metres.